What is the Know Your Neighbour campaign?

 - Make a list of icebreakers for people to ask during these events.

 - Organise an arts and craft session for the neighbourhood children.
-Here’s a colouring in page to get you started
+Check out GE Arts Online for some ideas to get you started.

 Swap and share

 - Next time you mow your nature strip, mow your neighbour’s as well.

 - Organise a street verge planting project.
 Check our guidelines here